 Plastic is one the most common materials used nowadays and is essential that it would be recycled since it is non-biodegradable.
-Plastics are available in a number of forms like plastic containers, jars, bottles, plastic bags, and many more.
+Plastic designs are available in a number of forms like plastic molds, jars, bottles, plastic bags, and many more.
 Each plastic item, are categorized based on their chemical make-up and are sorted accordingly when recycled.
 They are identified through 7 categories, SPI code 1 to 7.
 SPI code 1 which would include soft drink bottles, mineral water bottles, juice containers and etc whilst SPI code 7, are for baby bottle or multi-gallon capacity containers.
 Consumers and recyclers would just need to follow the encoded numbers to properly recycle each one.

 Like plastic, rubber also has become prominent in industries.
 It is used all in different materials but most commonly in tires of vehicles.
 It is important that rubber be recycled due to its long process of decomposition, and when burnt, it becomes poisonous and carcinogenic.
 Instead of increasing landfill pollution, it is better to recycle rubber and reuse it.